kurokobo/awx-on-k3s/tips/uninstall.md

 ### Uninstall K3s

 K3s comes with a handy uninstall script.
-Once executed, it will perform an uninstall that includes removing all resources deployed on Kubeneretes.
+Once executed, it will perform an uninstall that includes removing all resources deployed on Kubernetes.

 ```bash
 /usr/local/bin/k3s-uninstall.sh